It is vital to know how to stop thinking negative thoughts. Getting rid of negative thoughts will totally change your life.

 According to an article in The Lancet, San Francisco based researchers examined the deaths of 30,000 Chinese-Americans and 400,000 white people and discovered that the Chinese who believed themselves to have been born on an ill-fated year (according to Chinese astrology) died young, which the scientists states was precisely due to their belief in their ill-fated birth.

-In another study, 79% of medical students developed the illnesses they were studying because they became so paranoid about them.
+In another study, 79% of medical students developed the illnesses they were studying due to paranoia.

-The problem is that negative emotions trigger the amygdale in the limbic brain to produce a “Fight or flight” response in the body.
-In fight or flight mode, the immune system stops function properly, leading to illness, and all because of negativity.
+The problem is that negative emotions trigger the amygdale in the limbic brain to produce a “Fight or flight” response in the body .
+In fight or flight mode, the immune system stops function properly, leading to illness.

-How To Start Getting Rid Of Negative Thoughts
+How To Get Rid Of Negative Thoughts – Exercises

 Imagine believing that you’ll never die.
 Now how does jumping off a skyscraper sound?
 Okay, it’s an extreme example, but it certainly illustrates the point.

-1: Meditate: Meditation has been proven to empower individuals over their thoughts.
-And there is no better way to beat depression than with meditation.
+Meditation has been proven to empower individuals over their thoughts.
+And there is no better way to beat depression and sadness than with meditation.
 When you meditate you silence your mind and come to observe your thoughts calmly.
-You teach yourself to see a thought as nothing but a thought.

 - For quick boost of happiness, use these meditations for positivity.

-2: Write the thought on paper: This is one of my personal favorite techniques to stop negative thoughts.
-It’s a lot easier to see your thought for what it is (often just words) when you write it out on paper.
+This is one of my personal favorite techniques to stop negative thoughts.
+It’s a lot easier to see your mental conceptions for what they are (often just words) when you write it out on paper.
 Write all your negative thoughts out and then look at them.
-You’ll very quickly realise how unreal your thoughts are.
+You’ll very quickly realise how unreal they are.

-4: Tell someone: If you’re an open person, this is one of the best techniques to stop negative thoughts.
-The average person will pretty quickly tell you if your thoughts are total bullshit.
-So tell them, and let them confront those negative thoughts for you.
+If you’re an open person, this is one of the best techniques to stop negative thoughts.
+The average person will pretty quickly tell you if your conceptions are total bullshit.
+So, tell them.
+They will gladly give you a dose of reality.

-5: Play with the thought: Whether your thought is a voice in your head or a picture, try playing with it.
-For instance, if it’s a voice then imagine the voice changing, becoming higher pitches, lower pitched, louder, quieter and so on.
+Whether your thought is a voice in your head or a picture, try playing with it.
+For instance, if it’s a voice then imagine the voice changing, becoming higher pitched, lower pitched, louder, quieter and so on.
 If it’s a picture make it brighter, dimmer, bigger, smaller, and so on.
-By playing with the thought you teach yourself that you have ultimate control over all your thoughts.
+By playing with the thought you teach yourself that you have ultimate control over your mind.

-9: Mantras: Mantras are word or phrases with psycho-spiritual powers (similar to spells and affirmations).
-There are specific mantras for negative energy removal.
+Mantras are word or phrases with psycho-spiritual powers (similar to spells and affirmations).

 The following is a classic NLP (neurolinguistic programming) technique.
 It is a powerful procedure for getting rid of negative thoughts.